artuan/bounty-dApp/README.md

 ![](header.png)

 Bounty dApp is an decentralized application that aims to solve the problem of trust in centralized bounties.

-Creating a bounty is simple, set the name, description and amount of Ether that is prepared to pay for the successfuly completion of the given task.
+* Creating a bounty is simple, user sets the name, description and amount of Ether that is prepared to pay for the successfuly completion of the given task.
 * Users can list the bounties and submit the solutions/service.
 * Bounty issuer can reject or approve a submission.
 * Approving a submission pays the Ether, rejects all other submissions and closes the bounty.